rlucas11/panelCodeR/README.md

 # panelCodeR Package

 This R package generates lavaan and mplus code for models for analyzing panel data.
-Currently, it can generate code for the bivariate STARTS model and a number of models nested under this more general model.
+Currently, it can generate code for the univariate and bivariate STARTS model and a number of models nested under this more general model.
 The diagram below shows the STARTS model and its components, which include a stable-trait (ST) component, an autoregressive trait (ART) component, and a state (S) component for each variable.

 ![Diagram of STARTS Model](images/startsTransparent.png)

-Reduced form models can be specified by setting certain variance components equal to zero.
+Reduced form models can be specified by setting certain variance components equal to zero (see Usami et al., 2019).
 For instance, omitting the state variance at each wave from the general model results in the Random-Intercept Cross-Lagged Panel Model (RI-CLPM), and removing both the state and stable-trait variance results in the Cross-Lagged Panel Model (CLPM).

 RI-CLPM | CLPM